XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-python.md

 - If the X-address includes a destination tag, show it in the destination tag field.
 - If the X-address is not intended for a test network and the app is connected to a test network (or the other way around), show an error.

-One tricky bit of writing handlers like this in GUI code is that you have to be ready for the handler to be called numerous times as the user inputs and erases data.
+One tricky bit of writing handlers like this in GUI code is that you have to be ready for the handler to be called many times as the user inputs and erases data.
 For example, if you disable a field when some input is invalid, you also have to enable it if the user changes their input to be valid.

 The code shows the error icons when it finds errors (and hides them when it doesn't), and adds tooltips with the error message.
 You could, of course, display errors to the user in another way as well, such as additional pop-up dialogs or a status bar.